IRTF-HRPC/draft-irtf-hrpc-ipvc/draft-irtf-hrpc-ipvc.md

 Intimate partner violence (IPV) refers to physical, emotional, verbal, sexual, or economic abuse of a person by a current or former intimate partner, hereafter referred to as the abuser or attacker.{{WHO}} IPV is characterized by an unequal power dynamic that enables the abuser to exert control and harm within romantic or sexual relationships context.
 While IPV often manifests in these contexts, it also extends to child and elder abuse or abuse perpetrated by any member of a household.

 Digital technologies are central in modern lives and can be used as a way to enable and enhance IPV.
 Technology-based IPV has profound implications on the physical, psychological and emotional health of survivors, affecting them not only at the individual level but also disrupting their broader social environment [ref].
+Furthermore, technology-based IPV can create an immediate potential for offline, real-world harm, as attackers can use these methods to control, locate, or confront their victims in person.
+This blending of digital abuse and offline harm increases the severity and urgency of the threat faced by victims.

 There is significant existing work in the field of online gender-based violence {{IPVTechBib}}{{CSP}} and technology-based IPV {{Freed}} mainly focused on response and resiliency, including digital privacy and safety strategies.
 Nevertheless, even when this literature exists, IPV is not considered enough when designing digital technologies, networks, or Internet protocols, and it is not part of threat-modelling.
 Protocol design or cybersecurity best practices rarely account for IPV-specific scenarios, as seen in only a few cases {{CETAStrategies}}.
+These omissions highlight the need to consider the privacy and security risks involved, as noted in {{RFC6973}}.

 Unlike traditional "attackers", an abuser in the context of IPV is a close and familiar figure: an "attacker you know."
 This attacker is neither solely on-path nor off-path; they often have full access to their target's devices and local networks, sharing intimate spaces and information.
 Moreover, abusers can coerce and manipulate their victims (hereafter, referred to as targets) directly.

 This document outlines the tactics employed in technology-based IPV and offers recommendations for designing protocols and technologies to mitigate these tactics.
 It begins with a comprehensive overview of IPV and related terminology, followed by an exploration of the specific tactics used by abusers, culminating in actionable recommendations for the digital design community

-Although the category of tech abuse includes practices such as Child Sexual Abuse Material (CSAM), or digital manipulation of images and videos (deepfakes) to exhibit and slander women {{Witness}}, those tactics are out of scope in this document, since the attacker is not part of the victim's social environment, i.e. they do not necessarily have access to the victim's local network.
+Although the category of technology-abuse includes practices such as Child Sexual Abuse Material (CSAM), or digital manipulation of images and videos (deepfakes) to exhibit and slander women {{Witness}}, those tactics are out of scope in this document, since the attacker is not part of the victim's social environment, i.e. they do not necessarily have access to the victim's local network.
+However, in some ocasions, this distinction doesn’t always hold.

 # Definition of technology-based IPV